Flying across multiple time zones affects your body’s circadian rhythms (your body’s internal clock) leaving you with jet lag disorder.

-Traveling east is always worse for experiencing jet lag than traveling west.
-This is because the body clock adapts easier to experiencing longer days, such as when you fly from the UK to New York, than it does to shorter days, as it does when flying from New York to the UK.
+Flying east is always worse for experiencing jet lag than flying west.
+This is because the body clock adapts easier to experiencing longer days, such as when you fly from the UK to New York, than it does to shorter days which it does when flying from New York to the UK.

 So when you fly back home from the UK you should feel better sooner.

-How to reduce jet lag flying from the US to the UK
+How to get over jet lag US to UK?

 Book an earlier flight